Trigonal Curve with Trigonal Deformation of Maximal Rank: Abstract

 \section{Abstract}

-By extending methods of Favale-Pirola \cite{FavalePirola2022} and Gonz\'{a}lez-Alonso-Torelli\cite{TorelliGonzalezAlonso2024} to toric surfaces via toric Jacobian ring, we are able to show there exists trigonal curve with trigonal deformation of rank $g$ for $g=5,7,9,11,13,15$ by giving an explicit example.
-Also, we give a computable criterion to determine whether a nondegenerate ample section of toric surface has first order deformation of rank $g$ within the linear system.
+By extending methods of Favale-Pirola \cite{FavalePirola2022} and Gonz\'{a}lez-Alonso-Torelli\cite{TorelliGonzalezAlonso2024} to toric surfaces via the toric Jacobian ring, we give a computational criterion to determine whether a nondegenerate curve given by ample section of a Hirzebruch surface has first order deformation of rank $g$ within the linear system.
+We are able to show there exist trigonal curves with trigonal deformations of rank $g$ for $g=2k+1$ and $k\ge 2$ by computing an explicit example.

 \keywords{Deformation of Curve, Toric Jacobian Ring} \subjclass[2020]{Primary 14H15 ; Secondary 14M25 }